Find out about your fund membership options as soon as you start your business, and report starting your business to the TE Office, also.

 For more information and advice on unemployment security for entrepreneurs, consult the Unemployment Fund for Entrepreneurs and the Self-Employed (AYT).

 You may be a wage-earner and an entrepreneur at the same time.
-If you have enough paid employment to meet the employment condition but your business activities are extensive enough to meet the entrepreneur’s employment condition, you may freely select whether to join KOKO-kassa or an entrepreneurs’ unemployment fund.
-If you are a member of KOKO-kassa and become unemployed from your paid employment, the TE Office will evaluate the extent of your business activities and consider whether entrepreneurship is your primary or secondary occupation.
-If it is considered a secondary occupation by virtue of the paid employment you were simultaneously engaged in, you may be entitled to earnings-related daily allowance paid by KOKO-kassa.
+If you have enough paid employment to meet the employment condition but your business activities are extensive enough to meet the entrepreneur’s employment condition, you may freely select whether to join the KOKO unemployment fund or an entrepreneurs’ unemployment fund.
+If you are a member of KOKO and become unemployed from your paid employment, the TE Office will evaluate the extent of your business activities and consider whether entrepreneurship is your primary or secondary occupation.
+If it is considered a secondary occupation by virtue of the paid employment you were simultaneously engaged in, you may be entitled to earnings-related daily allowance paid by KOKO.

 A member of an entrepreneurs’ unemployment fund is entitled to entrepreneur’s earnings-related daily allowance after being a member for at least 15 consecutive months and after meeting the entrepreneurs’ employment condition during the time of membership.